kubernetes/community/contributors/design-proposals/statefulset-update.md

 `.Spec.Template` of a StatefulSet.

-1. When the StafefulSet controller observes a mutation to a StatefulSet's `.Spec.Template` it will compare the `.Spec.TemplateRevision` to the `.Status.TargetTemplateRevision`.
+1. When the StafefulSet controller observes a mutation to a StatefulSet's `.Spec.Template` it will compare the `.Spec.TemplateGeneration` to the `.Status.TargetTemplateGeneration`.
-1. If the `.Spec.TemplateRevision` is equivalent to the `.Status.TargetTemplateRevision`, no update has occurred.
+1. If the `.Spec.TemplateGeneration` is equivalent to the `.Status.TargetTemplateGeneration`, no update has occurred.
 Note that, in the event that both are nil, they are considered to be equivalent, and we expect this to occur after an initial upgrade to a version of Kubernetes that supports StatefulSet update form one that does not.
-1. If the `.Status.TemplateRevision` field is nil, and the `.Spec.TemplateRevision` is not nil, then the StatefulSet has no revision history.
-To initialize its revision history, the StatefulSet controller will set both `.Status.TemplateRevision` and `.Status.TargetTemplateRevision` to `.Spec.TemplateRevision` and
+1. If the `.Status.TemplateGeneration` field is nil, and the `.Spec.TemplateGeneration` is not nil, then the StatefulSet has no revision history.
+To initialize its revision history, the StatefulSet controller will set both `.Status.TemplateGeneration` and `.Status.TargetTemplateGeneration` to `.Spec.TemplateGeneration` and
 [create a new PodTemplate](#podtemplate-creation).
-1. If the `.Status.TemplateRevision` is not nil, and if the `.Spec.TemplateRevision` is not equal to the `.Status.TargetTemplateRevision`, the StatefulSet controller will do the following.
+1. If the `.Status.TemplateGeneration` is not nil, and if the `.Spec.TemplateGeneration` is not equal to the `.Status.TargetTemplateGeneration`, the StatefulSet controller will do the following.
     1. The controller will
     [reconstruct the revision history](#history-reconsturction) of the